deathook007/StartUp/README.md

 # StartUp Website 💡
-- A simple and attractive non responsive UI
+- A simple and attractive UI
 - HTML5 and CSS3
-- Multipages

 ## ScreenShots Below 👇👇